pawelec/Project---DOT/README.md

 It is a web application where you can list wishes and comment them.
 As logged user you can add new wish.

+It is a final project for DOT subject.

 # Technologies
 App is based on "ASP.NET MVC".
 Connection and operations to database are realized by "Entity Framework".
 Data models are realized in "Code first" approach.